 It is anticipated this future arterial road may follow or will be located near the 125th Street NW corridor through the study area.
 The project would include a study of corridor alignment and design alternatives, identification of the location and design of future key street and trail intersections leading to selection of a preferred corridor improvement concept, preparation of a state-level Environmental Assessment Report, and will conclude with preparation of an Official Street Map identifying the future right of way anticipated to be needed for the project.
 It is expected that construction of improvements would not occur in the near term future and will be ultimately be driven by timing and pace of future development and traffic growth in the area.

-An Environmental Assessment Worksheet (6.40 MB) for the 125th Street NW Highway Corridor Preservation Project will be available for public review and comment from September 16, 2013 until October 16, 2013.
+Environmental Assessment Worksheet (6.40 MB) for the 125th Street NW Highway Corridor Preservation Project will be available for public review and comment from September 16, 2013 until October 16, 2013.
 The purpose of the EAW is to identify environmental resources and existing conditions and to disclose information about potential social, economic and environmental impacts of proposed improvements in the study area in order to help governmental units make better informed decisions and minimize impacts if possible.
 The study area is located south of Pine Island and includes the lands along and within ¼ mile of the 125th St NW corridor between CSAH 3 and 85th Ave NW and future extensions of the corridor east to the Middle Fork of the Zumbro River and west to CSAH 5.
 The total length of the proposed corridor is approximately 3.5 miles.